hackingmaterials/pv-vision/README.md

 Currently the repo is maintained by one person only, so everyone is welcome to pull and push requests.
 Thank you for your contribution for making this tool better.

+A toy system about how to serve the crack segmentation model can be found [here](https://github.com/X-Chen97/crack_segmenter).

 ## Installation
 1. Install from source (Recommended for the current beta version)
 ```bash